Study Abroad Timing

 Partner Universities & Visa Information

-We have partnerships with universities with 18 universities in 15 different countries.
-However, depending on your program and area of specialization, some schools may be a better match for you than others.
+We have partnerships with universities with 19 universities in 16 different countries.
+However, depending on your program and area of specialization/concentration, some schools may be a better match for you than others.
 Upon acceptance to an exchange program, you will receive information about their visa process.
 They will be able to help you with specific questions, as Brandeis IBS is not responsible for securing student visas to study abroad.

 Application Process and Deadlines

 A Study Abroad Committee, comprised of faculty and staff, takes many factors into consideration in selecting students for each particular partner school, including application, interview, degree program, career goals, transcript, and resume.

 The application form for those interested in studying abroad can be found here.